Medical Device Waste: Who is Responsible?

 Plastic

-Research has found that only 15% of medical waste is hazardous, even though up to 90% of the waste is incinerated, and the majority of the rubbish and waste materials that could be recycled in hospitals were plastic materials.
+Research has found that only 15% of medical waste is hazardous, even though up to 90% of the waste is incinerated, and the majority of the rubbish and waste materials that could be recycled in hospitals are plastic materials.

 Sterile Packaging

-Uncontaminated sterile packaging can be disposed of as non-hazardous waste; however the majority currently goes to landfill.
-Sterile packaging can be made into Process Engineered Fuel which is used to substitute for fossil fuels in cement manufacture.
-However, this is a “least worst” option as while it does reduce the demand for fossil fuels, its use as a fuel still contributes to global warming
+Sterile packaging can be made into Process Engineered Fuel, which is used to substitute for fossil fuels in cement manufacture.
+However, this is a “least worst” option, as while it does reduce the demand for fossil fuels, its use as a fuel still contributes to global warming

-Process Engineered Fuel: Cleanaway ResourceCo
+Process Engineered Fuel: ResourceCo

 Blue Polypropylene Wrap